 Cycling for the day: approx. 36 km, total ascent: 450 m, highest point: 135 m

 Departure and free time to explore the city of Split depending on your flight schedule (B).

-During the trip you will be based on a modern steel-hulled vessel with a traditional look, offering accommodation in air-conditioned, spacious en-suite cabins with double or twin beds, hair dryer and safety deposit box.
+During the trip you will be based on a traditional ship, offering accommodation in simple but comfortable en-suite double or twin cabins.

 The most convenient airport for arrival is the one at Split which is well served by air from the UK and some central and northern European countries.